 - (1) Pursuant to ORS 153.800, the Fourth Judicial District establishes a Violations Bureau.
-The Violations Bureau fine schedule, as it may be amended from time to time, is incorporated by reference into these rules. - (2) Out-of-state residents may also be assessed Violation Bureau fines if they present a certified copy of their driving record for a period covering not less than three years prior the date of the citation for which they are appearing or the date of first licensure, whichever period is shorter.
+The Violations Bureau fine schedule, as it may be amended from time to time, is incorporated by reference into these rules. - (2) Out-of-state residents may be assessed a Violation Bureau fine and receive a reduced fine amount if they, in accordance with the Presiding Judge's Order 18-1-00000, submit/sign a declaration as to their prior conviction history.
+In any case, the clerk has the discretion to refer the matter to a judge for review.